Venafi/terraform-provider-venafi/examples/f5_bigip/README.md

 To perform the tasks described in this example, you'll need:

 - Have [Terraform properly installed](https://learn.hashicorp.com/tutorials/terraform/install-cli).
-- Access to either **Venafi Trust Protection Platform (TPP)** or **Venafi Cloud services** (In TPP use case, unless you have administrative access, you need to generate an access token from the [VCert CLI](https://github.com/Venafi/vcert/blob/master/README-CLI-PLATFORM.md) as mentioned in [here](https://github.com/Venafi/terraform-provider-venafi#trust-between-terraform-and-trust-protection-platform)).
+- Access to either **Venafi Trust Protection Platform (TPP)** or **Venafi Cloud services** (In TPP use case, unless you have administrative access, you'll need to generate an access token from the [VCert CLI](https://github.com/Venafi/vcert/blob/master/README-CLI-PLATFORM.md) as mentioned in [here](https://github.com/Venafi/terraform-provider-venafi#trust-between-terraform-and-trust-protection-platform)).
 - Administration access to the F5 BIG-IP instance.
 - A set of 3 NGINX servers running your application.